 Building them also requires precise, well-rounded training that emphasizes the entire triceps muscle.

 In fact, the triceps isn’t one muscle, it’s actually comprised of three different heads — the lateral head, medial head, and long head — which together form the larger “triceps” muscle group.
-In order to build fully-developed, cut-up triceps and get that incredible horseshoe-shaped look, it’s essential to hit each of the three heads as hard as possible in every single triceps workout (otherwise you get imbalanced, awkward looking triceps).
+In order to build fully-developed, cut-up triceps and that incredible horseshoe-shaped look, it’s essential to hit each of the three heads as hard as possible in every single triceps workout (otherwise you get imbalanced, awkward looking arms).

-Here are my top 5 exercises for building ginormous, powerful, horseshoe-shaped triceps.
-Each exercise hits all three heads to a certain degree, but some are better than others at activating each head.
-Incorporate these exercises into your arms routine and I promise you that not only will your triceps begin to pop out and add some awesome definition/size, but it’ll also bump up your bench press and other chest & shoulder exercises.
+Here are our top 5 exercises for building ginormous, powerful, chiseled triceps.
+Each exercise hits all three heads to a certain degree, but some are better than others at activating each part.

-Make sure to lower slowly all the way down until your triceps are parallel to the ground.
+Pro Tip: Make sure to lower slowly all the way down until your triceps are parallel with the ground.
 At the top of the movement, squeeze your triceps hard for 1 second.